 What are the Fallopian Tubes?
 It is a pair of tubes that connect the ovaries to the uterus.

-What causes my Fallopian tubes to be blocked: There are a few causes, one of them is infection, if at any stage in your life you had a pelvic infection of Pelvic Inflammatory Disease or PID, you could be at risk for blocked Fallopian tubes.
+What causes my Fallopian tubes to be blocked?
+There are a few causes, one of them is an infection, if at any stage in your life you had a pelvic infection of Pelvic Inflammatory Disease or PID, you could be at risk for blocked Fallopian tubes.
 Other causes are: – Current or historical STD (Sexually transmitted disease) especially Chlamydia or Gonorrhea – Previous ectopic pregnancy – Ruptured appendix – History of abdominal surgery – Infection caused by abortion or previous miscarriages

 3. Adoption.
-If all else fails you might consider adopting a baby.
+If all else fails, you might consider adopting a baby.
 Adoption has brought many families together, but it’s also not for everyone.
 You may want to research this option thoroughly and read books written by adoptees and birth mothers.
 Being armed with all the necessary information regarding adoption will go a long way in helping you understand and assisting your adopted child as he or she navigates through life.